echirinos/onramp-v2-apple-pay/README.md

 - Press `a` to open Android emulator
 - Press `w` to open in web browser

-### Testing Connectivity

-The mobile app includes a button to test connectivity with the backend.
-Make sure both applications are running:

-1. Start the backend: `npm run backend`
-2. Start the mobile app: `npm run mobile`
-3. In the mobile app, tap "Test Backend Connection"

-If successful, you should see "Hello from Node.js backend!" displayed in the app.

 ### Flow
 <p align="center">
   <img src="assets/Flow.png" alt="Onramp Workshop" width="800" height="500">
 </p>